 Like masks, playing dress-up is part of creative play and can help lower stress or help clients tell stories.
-If you have Halloween costumes or masks that are like new, or would like to contribute art supplies, you can donate them to ChildSavers.
-Contact Sarah Konigsburg at email@example.com to arrange to drop them off.
+If you would like to donate new masks or costumes for our child therapy clients, or would like to contribute art supplies, please contact Yasmin Gregg to arrange a drop off.

 Walker, M. (2015, November).
 Melissa Walker: Art can heal PTSD’s indivisible wounds [Video file].

-Kristin Lennox is the Interim Program Supervisor for Immediate Response.
+Kristin Lennox, LCSW, is our Program Supervisor for Immediate Response here at ChildSavers.
 She began with ChildSavers as an intern, and joined the Immediate Response team after graduating with her MSW from VCU’s School of Social Work.
 Kristin is passionate about advocating for disenfranchised groups.
-In her spare time she enjoys traveling, exercising, and trying every vegetarian option at new restaurants.
+In her spare time, she enjoys traveling, exercising, and trying every vegetarian option at new restaurants.